 Below left is the church of St. Oswald at Horton-in-Ribblesdale where ‘Squire’ Joseph Mitton (1723 to 1792) of Horton is buried in the churchyard.
 The church is also where his great grandson John Mitton, later known as “Grover John” of Howard Township, Canada was baptized on Aug.
 9, 1818.
 His parents immediately emigrated that year for Canada.

-This is St Oswald’s church at Horton in Ribblesdale.
-The “de Mittons” from Great Mitton seemed to have migrated to the Craven area after the lands they had possessed since 1102 were confiscated by King Edward II following the rebellion and execution of Thomas, Earl of Lancaster who had married Alice de Lacy, the only surviving heir of Henry de Lacy (2).
+The above left is St Oswald’s church at Horton in Ribblesdale.
+The “de Mittons” from Great Mitton seemed to have migrated to the Craven area after the lands they had possessed since 1102 when Thomas Plantagent suceeded Henry de Lacy and were later confiscated by King Edward II following the rebellion and execution of Thomas in 1322, Earl of Lancaster who had married Alice de Lacy, the only surviving heir of Henry de Lacy (2).

 The first record of a Mitton in Craven is the death of Roger Mitton of Austwick who died in 1585.
 According to Jack Knowles The Mittons of Craven 1982, he was probably the father of Richard, married to Elizabeth.
 The research by Jack Knowles is very exhaustive and extensive genealogy, albeit with a number of mistakes.
 It addresses the 14th to 15th century “Mitton gap” and speculates on the paternal line connections to the Norman Mittons in the centuries after the Conquest.